 Spanning three different centuries, the Shanghai Symphony has now embraced a new era; it has held over ten thousand concerts, including premiere performances of several thousand musical works, and has collaborated with many guest artists (conductors, soloists and vocalists) of world renown.
 The orchestra has gained a reputation as the most authoritative explainer of Chinese symphonic compositions while promoting them with every possible endeavor.
 The Shanghai Symphony has become increasingly influential both at home and abroad, after most recently completing the audio and video recordings of such excellent music as: Zhu Jian’er’s Symphonies, Tan Dun’s multimedia concerto The Map, and music for the prize-winning film (Oscar and Grammy Awards) Crouching Tiger, Hidden Dragon.

-2014 witnessed the official launch of the Shanghai Symphony Orchestra Hall and the inauguration of the Shanghai Orchestra Academy.
+2014 witnessed the official launch of the Shanghai Symphony Orchestra Hall and the inauguration of the Shanghai Orchestra Academy (SOA).
 Under the orchestra-venue integration model, it is proud of its continued commitment to the exchange between Chinese and Western cultures and a world-class musical experience.
-The SOA – a joint-initiative between the Shanghai Symphony Orchestra, New York Philharmonic and the Shanghai Conservatory of Music will hold the inauguration ceremony in September 2014.
+The SOA – a joint-initiative between the Shanghai Symphony Orchestra, New York Philharmonic and the Shanghai Conservatory of Music – held its inauguration ceremony in September 2014.
 In collaboration with the Shanghai Municipal Education Commission and the Shanghai Education Center for Art and Technology, Shanghai Symphony Orchestra launched the MAP (Music Advancing Program) in 2010, having already presented a diversity of chamber concerts and an interactive collection of musical events in local middle schools and universities.

 The SSO also hosts the biennial Shanghai Isaac Stern International Violin Competition (SISIVC), which was launched in September 2015 with the first live competition taking place in August 2016.